-In our opinion, such financial statements present fairly, in all material respects, the financial position of Maiden Lane III LLC (a Special Purpose Vehicle consolidated by the Federal Reserve Bank of New York) as of December 31, 2010 and 2009, and the results of its operations and its cash flows for the years ended December 31, 2010 and 2009 in conformity with accounting principles generally accepted in the United States of America.
-Also, in our opinion, the LLC maintained, in all material respects, effective internal control over financial reporting as of December 31, 2010, based on the criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, such Financial Statements present fairly, in all material respects, the financial position of Maiden Lane III LLC (a Special Purpose Vehicle consolidated by the Federal Reserve Bank of New York) as of December 31, 2011 and 2010, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+Also, in our opinion, the LLC maintained, in all material respects, effective internal control over financial reporting as of December 31, 2011, based on the criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.